hacktivist123/sheddy-xyz/content/posts/Build-a-slack-bot-with-n8n-webhooks-node-and-github-api.md

 n8n --tunnel
 ```

 Either of the above will immediately start up the n8n server and you can then open n8n in your browser by either clicking the letter o or navigating to [localhost:5678](http://localhost:5678).
-Adding ```--``tunnel``` is useful for using webhooks for trigger nodes of external services like GitHub etc, it exposes n8n to the web.
+Adding `--tunnel` is useful for using webhooks for trigger nodes of external services like GitHub etc, it exposes n8n to the web.

 If you went with option two or three, you can access **n8n** in your browser by just navigating to [localhost:5678](http://localhost:5678).

 **Note**: using `n8n --tunnel` is only meant for local development and testing.
 It should not be used in production!